-- The file is not a read-only file. - Edit the file directly with your flat file editor of choice, such as WordPad on a Windows 2003 platform. - · The file is not updated by any product components. - · The file must exist to perform a silent installation of the Enterprise product on top of an existing installation of the Network Deployment product.
-The installation program reads the file to determine installation option values when you install silently. - · Save the file in a location you can identify when you specify the fully qualified path as part of the installation command.
+- · The file is not a read-only file. - Edit the file directly with your flat file editor of choice, such as WordPad on a Windows 2003 platform. - The file is not updated by any product components. - The file must exist to perform a silent installation.
+The installation program reads this file to determine installation option values when you install silently. - Save the file in a location you can identify when you specify the fully qualified path as part of the installation command.